MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

   - PowerApps
   - Powerplatform
 ---
-# Set up Audit Log connector
+# Set up the Audit Log connector

-The Audit Log Sync flow connects to the Office 365 Audit Log to gather telemetry data (unique users, launches) for Power Apps apps.
+The Audit Log Sync flow connects to the Office 365 Audit Log to gather telemetry data (unique users, launches) for apps.
 The flow uses a custom connector to connect to the Office 365 Audit Log.
 In the instructions below, you'll setup the custom connector and configure the flow.